Promptable Game Models: Text-Guided Game Simulation via Masked Diffusion Models: Inference Details

 \subsection{Inference Speed}

 Our synthesis model renders images at 2.96fps over a single A100 GPU.
 We can parallelize inference by generating batches of 8 consecutive frames on separate GPUs for 23.7fps.
-The animation model runs at 1.08fps using 1000 diffusion sampling timesteps.
-Meng \etal \cite{meng2022on} show that a reduction to <16 timesteps is possible with no or minimal loss in quality for a projected performance of >67.5fps.
+The animation model has a throughput of 1.08fps using 1000 diffusion sampling timesteps, measured by dividing the number of generated frames by the computation time at the end of the diffusion process.
+Meng \etal \cite{meng2022on} show that a reduction to 16 timesteps is possible with no or minimal loss in quality for a projected performance of 67.5fps.
 Hence, we believe our framework can be made real-time, which is a scope for future works.